abutneva/starter-academic/content/publication/epr2/index.md

 ---
 <div style="text-align: justify;font-family:serif;font-size:25px">
 title: "All life is an experiment.
 The more experiments you make the better. "
-subtitle: "Quoting Ralph Waldo Emerson"
+subtitle: "(c) Ralph Waldo Emerson"
 </div>:

 authors: